 Divided into oriented sections

-Mastering the Verbal Ability for CAT exam
+Mastering the Verbal Ability for the CAT exam

 Ajay Singh